-For transfer students in a music curriculum, proficiency in applied music is evaluated following the first semester of study at Shenandoah University.
+Transfer students: If you are applying for a music program, proficiency in applied music is evaluated following the first semester of study at Shenandoah University.

-Per the National Association of Schools of Music guidelines, students who are receiving scholarship from a NASM accredited institution must submit written verification of official release from any scholarship obligations before full admission will be granted.
+If you are currently enrolled in a NASM-accredited institution and wish to be considered for a scholarship, you must submit written verification of official release from any scholarship obligations before full admission will be granted.
 This release can be sent to admissions in the form of an email from the current Dean of the applicant's school.